TALES FROM DADDIMA

 Will proclaim a place for her

-After the first rains have collapsed her earth
+After the first rains have collapsed her

 And buried her flowers